Keycloak MFA: Configuration Patterns for Enterprise

 }

-The amr (Authentication Methods References) claim lists the specific methods used.
-In this example, the user authenticated with a password (pwd) and a one-time password (otp).
+This token shows acr: "2", the level assigned to the sub-flow containing the OTP Form in the setup above.
+The amr (Authentication Methods References) claim lists the specific methods used, here a password (pwd) and a one-time password (otp).

 In a Node.js application, you might enforce MFA for sensitive operations like this: